Rshah96/Batting_Data_analysis/README.md

-# Rohan_Shah_Assignment2
-Assignment 2 for python for data science
+# Python for data science
 Data analysis and visualization of Batting data set